Diazodiphenylmethane

 Diazodiphenylmethane is an organic reagent with the chemical formula C_{13}H_{10}N_{2}.
 It exists as red-black crystals that melt just above room temperature.

 Preparation

 Diazodiphenylmethane can be synthesized via the oxidation of benzophenone hydrazone with mercury(II) oxide in diethyl ether and the presence of a basic catalyst.
 An improved procedure involves dehydrogenation with oxalyl chloride.

 Uses

-It can be used to synthesize (diphenyl)methyl esters and ethers with carboxylic acids and alcohols respectively.
+Like all diazo compounds, diazodiphenylmethane is an alkylating agent, forming diphenylmethyl esters and ethers with carboxylic acids and alcohols, respectively.

-It can also generate (diphenyl)methyl carbene and nitrogen gas upon illumination by ultraviolet light or by heating.
-It can also be electrolyzed form a Ph_{2}CN anion, which can decompose to form a Ph_{2}C^{−} anion radical.
-If carried out in dimethylformamide and tetrabutylammonium perchlorate, these can react to form benzophenone azine, which has the formula Ph_{2}C=N-N=CPh_{2}.
+When heated or illuminated with ultraviolet light, the compound decomposes, forming (diphenyl)methyl carbene and nitrogen gas.
+Electrolytic reduction in dimethylformamide with tetrabutylammonium perchlorate cosolute generates the Ph_{2}CN radical anion, which also loses N_{2}.
+The resulting Ph_{2}C^{−} radical anion can attack other molecules of diazodiphenylmethane to form benzophenone azine, which has the formula Ph_{2}C=N-N=CPh_{2}.